 The section on Corporation Net Income Tax provides analysis of explicit and implicit provisions in the laws of West Virginia and the United States that may be considered tax expenditures for this tax.
 Domestic and foreign corporations doing business in West Virginia are subject to the Corporation Net Income Tax.
 Some businesses, such as insurance companies and Subchapter S corporations, are exempt from this tax.
 The Corporation Net Income Tax is levied on federal taxable income adjusted and apportioned according to State law.
+Beginning January 1, 2022, West Virginia adopted a market-based single sales apportionment factor and repealed the sales factor throw-out rule.
 Some of these adjustments, along with the various exemptions for businesses specifically excluded from taxation, represent tax expenditures for the Corporation Net Income Tax.
 In addition, West Virginia law provides a variety of tax credits that can be used against Corporation Net Income Tax liability.
 These credits are also considered tax expenditures.